cloudwatt/os_image_factory/articles/fe/README_EN.md

 ```

 If you looked at the `build.sh` script in each OS directory, you might have noticed that a single test suite was running to test the image in our Openstack environment.
-This is written in Python and you will find all the scripts in the **test-tools / pytesting_os** directory.
+This is written in Python and you will find all the scripts in the **test-tools /pytesting_os_fe** directory.
 For information nothing prevents you from adding your own test or modifying our own if necessary.

 If you would like to create the image in both ```Cloudwatt``` and ```OCB Flexible Engine```, first